 CONCURRENT HIGH SCHOOL STUDENTS Students who are enrolled in a high school in Johnson County, or who are home-schooled in Johnson County, may enroll concurrently at Ozarks.
 High School juniors admitted to this program may take one course per semester while High School seniors may take up to two courses per semester.
-To apply, they must submit a letter of recommendation from their high school principal, or parents (if home schooled); standardized test scores of 20 or higher on the ACT, at least 940 on the SAT; and a high school transcript indicating a grade point average of at least 3.50.
-To be eligible to enroll in Composition I or College Algebra, the student must have achieved an ACT sub-score of 20 or higher in English or mathematics, respectively.
+To apply, they must submit a letter of recommendation from their high school principal, or parents (if home schooled); standardized test scores of 20 or higher on the ACT, at least 940 on the SAT (Critical Reading and Mathematics); and a high school transcript indicating a grade point average of at least 3.00.
+To be eligible to enroll in Composition I or College Algebra, the student must have achieved an ACT sub-score of 20 or higher in English or an ACT sub-score of 22 in Mathematics, respectively.
 Students may submit for individual evaluation evidence of other performance criteria if recommended by the high school principal.